teamexos/legal-app/trunk/app/documents/terms-and-conditions-uk.md

 Further information concerning the terms and conditions of use and data privacy can be found at http://www.google.com/analytics/terms/gb.html or at https://www.google.de/intl/en_uk/policies/.

-Please note that on this website, Google Analytics code is supplemented by “gat._anonymizeIp();” to ensure an anonymized collection of IP addresses (so called IP-masking).
 For more information about Google analytic cookies, please see Google's help pages and privacy policy:

    <a href="http://www.google.com/intl/en/policies/privacy/">Google's Privacy Policy</a>
    <a href="https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage">Google Analytics Help pages</a>